-Only 19 percent of CIOs at top 1,000 companies in the U.S. are women, according to a study released last year by Korn Ferry, an advisory firm.
-(In case you're curious that's better than the number of CEOs and CFOs, which come at 5 percent and 12 percent, respectively.
-However, it trails the number of CMOs and CHROs, which come in at 29 percent and 55 percent, respectively, according to Korn Ferry data.)
+Only 19 percent of CIOs at top the 1,000 companies in the U.S. are women, according to a study released last year by Korn Ferry, an advisory firm.
+(In case you're curious, that's better than the number of CEOs and CFOs, which come at 5 percent and 12 percent, respectively.
+However, it trails the number of female CMOs and CHROs -- 29 percent and 55 percent, respectively, according to Korn Ferry data.)

-While the roughly 1 out of 5 average is not particularly impressive in terms of diversity, we were curious about what those women IT leaders who climbed the ladder could share with the men and women who work in technology or interact with technology.
+While the roughly 1 out of 5 average is not particularly impressive in terms of diversity in the IT executive cirlce, we were curious about what the women IT leaders who climbed the ladder wanted to share with men and women who work in the technology field or interact with technology companies.

 To find out we again teamed with our colleagues at the CIO Executive Council and posed this question to seven women IT executives:

 “What should other IT leaders know about women in tech?”

 Not surprisingly, the answers are diverse.
 Some celebrate the difference in how male and female approach challenges and opportunities:

 There is scientific research that shows the differences between men and women’s brains that prove this idea.
 I have read multiple studies that talk about a woman’s ability to better connect the left and right sides of her brain better, which helps with taking on complex tasks simultaneously.

 While others didn't think male and females leaders brought different skillsets:

 Core technical skills are gender-neutral ...
 Level the playing field and always be conscious of decisions you make – be it pay, opportunity or just camaraderie.
 Let the best person get the opportunity and give the woman a fighting chance.